Stevenrej/data-structures-and-algorithms/javascript/whiteboard/class11/README.md

-# Create a new class called
+# Create a new class called Pseudo Queue

 ## Challenge